EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### In Utuado
-- **Utuado bakery**: very cheap and yummy sandwiches to pack for your daily excursions.
+- [Utuado bakery](https://maps.app.goo.gl/Tox1tWQ1VdQYMdMy6): very cheap and yummy sandwiches to pack for your daily excursions.
--
+- [Bier Garten](https://maps.app.goo.gl/iBCTAZ6aCLWVXzEWA) for lunch or an early dinner

 {:.no_toc}
 ### In Ceiba